Gnocchi with Comté Cream and Fresh Burgundy Truffle | Refined Recipe by Plantin

 Prepare the sauce

 In a saucepan, melt the butter and sauté the shallots.
-Add the liquid cream and the squash puree, then let simmer for a few minutes.
-Incorporate the truffle Comté cream and let it gently simmer until you achieve a creamy sauce.
+Add the liquid cream and the squash puree, then let simmer for a few minutes to develop the flavors.
+Incorporate the truffled Comté cream and let it simmer gently until you achieve a creamy sauce, typical of a gnocchi recipe with Comté cream and truffle.

 Finishing and plating

-In a skillet, sauté the gnocchi in a bit of butter until they are lightly golden.
-Pour in the truffle Comté sauce, mix gently, and serve immediately.
-Finish with a few slices of fresh Burgundy truffle and, for extra indulgence, a drizzle of truffle olive oil.
+In a skillet, sauté the gnocchi in a bit of butter until lightly golden.
+Pour in the truffled Comté sauce, mix gently, and serve immediately.
+Finish with a few slices of fresh Burgundy truffle and, for added indulgence, a drizzle of truffle oil for a gourmet and refined presentation.

 Astuce(s) du Chef Plantin